Tuesday, October 22, 2024

 • Being the resurrection and the life:

-He claimed that He has the power to conquer death (which He did by His own resurrection) and grant eternal life (resurrection from death) to anyone who believes in Him (John 11:25-26, Romans 6:9).
+He claimed that He has the power to conquer death (which He did first by His own resurrection) and grant eternal life (resurrection from death) to anyone who believes in Him (John 11:25-26, Romans 6:9).

 • Being the only way to God: